Chiral Spin and Orbital Angular Momentum Textures in Mn Chains on W(110): Interplay of Spin-Orbit Coupling and Crystal Field Effects: Introduction

 \section{Introduction}

 Chiral spin textures, such as skyrmions \cite{fert2013skyrmions,romming2013writing} and spin spirals \cite{yoshida2012conical,bode2007chiral,menzel2012information,steinbrecher2018non}, have attracted intense interest not only because of the fundamental physics governing their origins but also due to their potential applications in novel information storage technologies.
 Ultrathin magnetic films deposited on heavy metal substrates are good candidates for displaying complex spin textures.
-In general, the chiral spin states observed in these systems are induced by an interplay between the Dzyaloshinskii-Moriya (DM) interaction \cite{dzyaloshinskyThermodynamicTheoryWeak1958,moriyaAnisotropicSuperexchangeInteraction1960}, the bi-linear Heisenberg exchange interaction, and the magnetocrystalline anisotropy.
-Ultrathin layers of Mn/W(110) \cite{yoshida2012conical,bode2007chiral} are one of these cases, where a combination of the relatively strong spin-orbit interaction of tungsten and the broken inversion symmetry at the interfaces lead to a significant interface-induced DM interaction.
-As a result, the ground-state spin magnetic moments display different types of spin spirals, depending on the number of Mn atomic planes.
+In general, the chiral spin states observed in these systems are induced by an interplay between the Dzyaloshinskii-Moriya (DM) interaction \cite{dzyaloshinskyThermodynamicTheoryWeak1958,moriyaAnisotropicSuperexchangeInteraction1960}, the bilinear Heisenberg exchange interaction, and the magnetocrystalline anisotropy.
+Monolayers of Mn on W(110) \cite{yoshida2012conical,bode2007chiral} and W(001) \cite{mnw0012023} represent such cases where the combination of the relatively strong spin-orbit interaction of tungsten and the broken inversion symmetry at the interfaces results in a significant interface-induced DM interaction.
+As a result, the ground-state spin magnetic moments display different types of spin spirals, depending on the number of Mn atomic planes and the surface plane direction.
+The spin structure of a Mn trilayer on the W(001) surface is a spin spiral that propagates along the [110] direction, with an angle close to $90^{o}$ between magnetic moments of adjacent Mn rows \cite{mnw0012023}.
 For a single Mn overlayer on W(110) the spin magnetic moments exhibit a cycloidal magnetic order as observed in Ref. \onlinecite{bode2007chiral}.
 The Mn bilayer show a conical spin-spiral state along the [001] direction \cite{yoshida2012conical} and in both cases a unique rotational sense is enforced by the chiral DM interaction.